Guide to Complaints (COBIS Schools)

 This policy applies to any complaints regarding COBIS member schools.
 For any complaints regarding COBIS staff or the COBIS Board, please reference the COBIS Corporate Complaints Policy.

 This policy will be reviewed annually.
-The next review date is August 2021.
+Last review June 2023.